-39.12 SKY Enrollee Selection of Primary Care Provider (PCP)
+41.12 SKY Enrollee Selection of Primary Care Provider (PCP)

-The SKY Contractor shall comply with the requirements set forth in Section 21 "Enrollee Selection of Primary Care Provider (PCP)" and Section 39 "SKY PROGRAM" herein.
+The SKY Contractor shall comply with the requirements set forth in Section 23 "Enrollee Selection of Primary Care Provider (PCP)" and Section 41 "SKY PROGRAM" herein.

-39.12.1 Auto-Assignment
+41.12.1 Auto-Assignment

-SKY Enrollees shall select or be assigned a PCP using the PCP auto-assignment process when a PCP is not selected upon Enrollment except for the following two populations:

-- 1. FC Enrollees placed in Kentucky, pursuant to ICPC, shall not be required to select a PCP or to be auto-assigned a PCP. - 2.
-AA Enrollees residing in Kentucky in an adoptive home, pursuant to ICAMA, shall not be required to select a PCP or to be auto-assigned a PCP.

-A. Auto-Assignment of PCP for FC Enrollees

-For FC Enrollees, PCP assignment will be based on the address of the FC Enrollee's initial placement when coming into DCBS custody and any subsequent relocations.
+- A. SKY Enrollees shall select or be assigned a PCP using the PCP auto-assignment process when a PCP is not selected upon Enrollment. - 1.
+FC Enrollees placed in Kentucky, pursuant to ICPC, shall not be required to select a PCP or to be auto-assigned a PCP. - 2.
+AA Enrollees residing in Kentucky in an adoptive home, pursuant to ICAMA, shall not be required to select a PCP or to be auto-assigned a PCP. - B. Assignment of PCP for FC Enrollees - C. For FC Enrollees, PCP assignment will be based on the address of the FC Enrollee's initial placement when coming into DCBS custody and any subsequent relocations.
 TWIST will generate a supplemental file to provide the SKY Contractor with the most current placement address of FC Enrollees.
+Assignment of AA Enrollee.